fatima-basharat/Portfolio-Site/README.md

 # Portfolio : <a target="_blank" href="">Visit Here</a>

-## Portfolio Site including links to my projects and ways to get in contact with me.
+## Portfolio Site including links to my projects and ways to get in contact with me

 ## Tech used:
 <div style="display: flex; flex-direction: row;" align=left >